Aurelia-Axis/InsurO/README.md

 ---

-## 📊 Impact & Vision
+##  Impact & Vision

-InsurO is not just insurance — it is an **earnings intelligence platform** for India's gig workers.
+InsurO is not just insurance, it is an **earnings intelligence platform** for India's gig workers.

 | Metric | Estimate |
 |---|---|